 If we couldn’t see that the lack of fulfilling connection had a great deal to do with the other person, we may have decided that it was our feelings and the way that we expressed them that was the problem.

 The only way to correct this perception is to begin practicing the art of revealing ourselves to those with who we are closest.
 If we create a contract with our partner or other intimate that states that this is our growing edge and we are making an alliance to become adept at intimately relating, they may be willing to enter into the joint project as well.
 This creates an ideal agreement where both partners pay attention to their inner life—what’s working and what’s not working.

-6 Steps to Becoming More Open and Get Closer To Your Partner
+6 Steps To Becoming More Open with Your Partner

 1. We will create a contract to become lab partners, to practice straight talk, and become adept at intimately relating.

 2. We both commit to paying attention to our inner life—what’s irritating, aggravating, causing resentment, sadness, guilt, fear, joy, and happiness—so that we can express our feelings and needs.

 3. Recognizing that sunlight is the best disinfectant, we will encourage open communication by welcoming even painful truths.

 4. We would rather hear a difficult truth rather than have withholding because we want to enjoy the maximum amount of trust available.

 5. There are no topics considered “no-fly zones.”
 Every subject is open to exploration.

 6. We are establishing a contract driven by an intention to heal, learn, and grow, so any truths spoken must be delivered with diplomacy, finesse, and caring.
 If harmlessness is the highest commitment, the kind and tactful way to deliver a message will become apparent.